Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 - Obligation to report loans (Art.
 25)

-- Mandatory credit check by the lender (Art.
+- Mandatory credit check (Art.
 27a)

-1. 14-day right of withdrawal after signing the contract (Art.
+1. 14-day right of withdrawal (Art.
 16)

 Consumers are granted a 14-day right of withdrawal from the day the contract is signed.
 This right enables consumers to withdraw from the contract without giving reasons and without financial loss.
 The measure gives consumers time to rethink things to protect them from making hasty financial commitments.